-The Isla Holbox is one of the most stunning, small, and cozy islands in Mexico nestled in the north of the Caribbean sea, within the Yum Balam eco-reserve, designated as a natural protection area for birds and plants.
+The Isla Holbox is one of the most stunning, small, and cozy islands in Mexico, nestled in the north of the Caribbean Sea within the Yum Balam eco-reserve, designated as a natural protection area for birds and plants.

-The island has beautiful beaches and a crystal blue sea with a shallow depth and wooden houses and white sand streets.
+The island has beautiful beaches and a crystal blue sea with a shallow depth of wooden houses and white sand streets.
 Isla Holbox is an oasis of quiet tranquility in a natural environment where you can relax and enjoy nature at its best.

-Among the many activities that you can participate in on Isla Holbox are turquoise waters with little waves and depth and calm Lagunas of warm water where you can participate in some of them.
+Among the many activities you can participate in on Isla Holbox are turquoise waters with little waves and depth and calm Lagunas of warm water where you can participate in some of them.